mikedatgeek/java-wiki/README.md

-# java-wiki
+# Java Wiki

-Helpful code I find online or AI generated
+Helpful code I either created myself, found, or AI generated.

+Most of these will be issues I ran into during my day-to-day and some will be curiosity.